bornreddy/clustering/README.md

 How to Use it
 ======
-Clone this repo on your machine, add run "python main.py <path_to_image>".
+Clone this repo on your machine, add run `python main.py <path_to_image>`.
 This project works on JPG images.